-- 1.1 This stakeholder engagement policy only applies to stakeholder engagement in the UN-Habitat Assembly, the Committee of Permanent Representatives (CPR), the Executive Board (EB) and its related working groups1, hereafter referred to as intergovernmental meetings.
+- 1.1 This stakeholder engagement policy only applies to stakeholder engagement in the UN-Habitat Assembly, the Committee of Permanent Representatives (CPR), the Executive Board (EB) and its related working groups, hereafter referred to as intergovernmental meetings.
 This policy responds to relevant UN-Habitat and UN rules and regulations and builds on the experience of UN-Habitat at all levels.
-The Stakeholder Engagement Policy applies to the following three different forms of Stakeholder Engagement: - a) In the preparations for UN-Habitat intergovernmental meetings, - b) During UN-Habitat intergovernmental meetings, - Post UN-Habitat intergovernmental meetings and follow-up, including structured dialogues and consultations with UN Habitat senior management.
-Ad Ref 15 Feb 2023 - 1.2 The UN-Habitat partnership strategy, implementing partners' policy and standard operating procedures, agreements, and other legal instruments, including Agreements of Cooperation, Memorandums of Understanding, community contracts [EGY insertion of a footnote on definition of community contract], and private sector partnership agreements provide for stakeholder engagement in the implementation of UN-Habitat programmes and projects. - 1.3 UN-Habitat is mandated by the United Nations General Assembly3 to promote sustainable cities and human settlements and adequate shelter for all. [#] {USA+} [UN-Habitat] {USA+} is the focal point and coordinating agency for sustainable urbanization, Sustainable Development Goal #11 (Sustainable Cities and Communities4) and the custodial agency for the New Urban Agenda5.
-In fulfilling its functions, UN-Habitat works[] [primarily] {NGA+, TZA+} with Mmember States.[governments] {TZA+} [and Observer States.] {PSE+, DZA+, IDN+, ARG+, MAR+, USA-}, [States non-members of the United Nations] {ARG+, CHN+, USA+} [including through local and regional levels, and with Observer States, major groups and other stakeholders] {MAR+} [at national, local and regional levels,] {CMR+, TZA+} [as well as] {NGA+,DZA+, PSE-} [and also] {NGA+} with local and regional governments, major groups, and other stakeholders[as defined in Chapter 4]
+The Stakeholder Engagement Policy applies to the following three different forms of Stakeholder Engagement: - a) In the preparations for UN-Habitat intergovernmental meetings, - b) During UN-Habitat intergovernmental meetings, - c) Post UN-Habitat intergovernmental meetings and follow-up, including structured dialogues and consultations with UN Habitat senior management.
+Ad Ref 15 Feb 2023 - 1.2 The UN-Habitat partnership strategy, implementing partners' policy and standard operating procedures, agreements, and other legal instruments, including Agreements of Cooperation, Memorandums of Understanding, community agreements [Secretariat reformulation] contracts [EGY insertion of a footnote on definition of community contract], and private sector partnership agreements provide for stakeholder engagement in the implementation of UN-Habitat programmes and projects. - 1.3 UN-Habitat is mandated by the United Nations General Assembly to promote sustainable cities and human settlements and adequate shelter for all. [#] {USA+} [UN-Habitat] {USA+} is the focal point and coordinating agency for sustainable urbanization, Sustainable Development Goal #11 (Sustainable Cities and Communities) and the custodial agency for the New Urban Agenda.
+In fulfilling its functions, UN-Habitat works\[] [primarily] {NGA+, TZA+} with Memember Setates.[governments] {TZA+} [and Observer States,] {PSE+, DZA+, IDN+, ARG+, MAR+, USA-}, https://habnet.unhabitat.org/sites/default/files/documents/11662\UN\Habitat\Agreements\&\Legal\Instruments Clearance & Signatories.pdf

-$^{^1}$ This policy does not apply to non-legislative meetings such as sessions of the World Urban Forum, World Cities Day, and World Habitat Day.
+&lt;sup>1 This policy does not apply to non-legislative meetings such as sessions of the World Urban Forum, World Cities Day, and World Habitat Day.

-2 UN-Habitat agreements and legal instruments.
+&lt;sup>2 UN-Habitat agreements and legal instruments.